How to configure Fuel level input from FLS:

 3481 - >800L

-In this case, the last record will be ignored, which will leave the fuel level at 743 L despite a full fuel tank refuel.
+In this case, the last record will be ignored, leaving the fuel level at 743 L despite a full fuel tank refuel.

-The fuel level will remain at this mark up until the point when the FLS reading drops to 3456 (the maximum calibration value), where the fuel level will jump to 800 and an additional refuel of 57 L will be detected minutes or hours after the actual refuel occurs.
+The fuel level will remain at this mark until the FLS reading drops to 3456 (the maximum calibration value), at which point the fuel level will jump to 800, and an additional refuel of 57 L will be detected minutes or hours after the actual refuel.

-Figure 2 Sample 2 point calibration with an extra value for 750 L tank
+Figure 2: Sample 2 point calibration with an extra value for a 750 L tank

-If you wish you can recalculate old data as well, click [Recalculate], enter preferred date in YYYY-MM-DD format and click [OK].
+If you wish, you can recalculate old data as well, click [Recalculate], enter the preferred date in YYYY-MM-DD format, and click [OK].
 Note that recalculation is made from date entered, 00:00 hour GMT 0 time zone.

-After calibration in the administration panel, you will have to also do the calibration for fuel module settings in order for client to see correct fuel drains/refuels in TrustTrack 2 system.
+After calibration in the administration panel, you will also need to calibrate the fuel module settings so the client sees correct fuel drains/refuels in the TrustTrack 2 system.